|2. Mixing principle|

 Ribbon mixers are very widespread in process industries for bulk solids dry Mixing.
 Although other Mixers designs exist which are over-performing ribbon blenders in some areas (mixing speed, hygienic design...), ribbon blenders are still a very simple and robust solution to mix dry materials offering decent mixing performances which are sufficient for many applications.
 It is not rare to have 40-50 years old industrial ribbon blenders in factories, still perfectly operational.
 Many manufacturers propose industrial ribbon blenders, from few hundreds liters to several cubic meters.

-This webpage is focusing in the detail design of ribbon mixers.
+This webpage is focusing in the detail design of ribbon mixers in order to offer selection and buying guidelines to operators of mixers.